nerves-project/nerves_runtime/README.md

 Running this command manually is useful in development.
 Production use requires more work to protect against faulty upgrades.

+Newer Nerves systems support preventing a revert.
+This is useful when you've loaded a version of firmware that is not meant to be used after it has been upgraded.
+This could be a factory test or an initial firmware that bootstraps encrypted firmware storage.
+See `Nerves.Runtime.FwupOps.prevent_revert/0`.

 ### Assisted firmware validation and automatic revert